-- The victim was a police officer, firefighter, prosecutor, judge, juror, or elected official.
+- the murder of a police officer, firefighter, prosecutor, judge, juror, or elected official

-- You help someone carry out the first-degree murder with intent to kill.
+- You aid or abet in a first-degree murder with intent to kill

-- You played a critical role in a felony crime and displayed “reckless indifference to human life.”
+- You played a major role in the felony and acted with “reckless indifference to human life”

 First-degree Felony Murder

-- Illegal acts of oral copulation – PC 287
+- Penal Code 287 unlawful acts of oral copulation

 Second-Degree Felony Murder